GIScience/openrouteservice-docs/docs/source/api.rst

 Required Parameters
 +++++++++++++++++++

 The following parameters are required for the api to work.
 For a valid request you need at least a starting point and an end point of your route in ``long,lat`` form as well as an API key.
-If no further parameters are defined  For more information regarding the specific routing profiles please visit our :doc:`glossary </glossary>`.
+If no further parameters are defined the API will fall back on a default object.
+For more information regarding the specific routing profiles please visit our :doc:`glossary </glossary>`.

 +--------------------+------------------------------------------------------------------------------------------------------------+
 | Parameter          | Description                                                                                                |